 Let’s start with the bag itself, and then we’ll get into the things that make it unique and earth-friendly.
 The Puku came in a very earthy green color, with brown accents and a white interior.
 Physically, it’s a large bag, designed to fit up to a 15in laptop plus all the accompanying accessories.
 The interior is divided into two parts; an open padded laptop area, and the main cargo space.
 Along the divider between laptop space and cargo area are two mesh pockets.
 There is a large zipper along the top to close it, but within the main area there are no closures, so turning the bag upside down will send small bits flying around.

-What I liked: Material is smooth and stylish, bag is comfortable to carry, very roomy, and made from 30 plastic bottles!
+What I Like: Material is smooth and stylish; The bag is comfortable to carry, very roomy, and made from 30 plastic bottles!

 What Needs Improvement: Weak magnet on the front flap